MichaelMKKelly/MK-SmartBed/README.md

 ## Home Assistant integration

-Thanks to writing and programming esphome from wtithin HA, this was basically automagically done for me and all i had left to do was to OR it with my mmWave sensor on my everything presence one which was achieved with this template:
+Thanks to writing and programming esphome from within HA, this was basically automagically done for me and all i had left to do was to OR it with my mmWave sensor on my everything presence one which was achieved with this template:

 ````
 {{ is_state('binary_sensor.everything_presence_one_6db848_occupancy', 'on')